What health and wellness programs are available to help me reduce my risk of chronic disease? See our Chronic Disease Management Programs.

 The health benefits of the TBRHSC Fresh Market include: access to new recipes that feature local food, education about new vegetables and fruits that are less common but very healthy, information on proper food storage and preparation, information about the health benefits of various vegetables and fruits and the chance to speak with our local farmers.
 There is a wide range of produce and products available throughout the harvest season, including: garlic scapes, kale, arugula, salad mixes, peas, beans, tomatoes, carrots, potatoes, zucchini, squash, pumpkins, eggs and more!

-The Healthy Get-Together is a free monthly education workshop series that features popular chronic disease prevention topics and the tools to help you make healthy changes in your life.
+The Healthy Get-Together is a free monthly education workshop that features popular chronic disease prevention topics and gives you the tools to help you make healthy changes in your life.
 It’s one thing to read about how to exercise or eat healthy, but it’s another to sit in a room with an expert and be given the tools that you need to succeed.

 Each Healthy Get-Together is 1 hour in length and features a guest speaker from our Hospital’s staff or a community expert.